28 January 2026

 Put a tick more precisely I think a use case for LLMs of artists doing drafts and preliminary scaffolding for their sincere work is orders of magnitude more socially beneficial than for making corporate PowerPoint sloptent even more repellent & sloppier.

 Indeed.
-Even my dumb little meme only seems useful to me as an instrument for a small purposeful comment.
+Even my dumb little meme images seem useful to me as an instrument for a small purposeful comment.

 The more substantive uses of “AI” I find interesting are artists using these tools as one among many instruments in composing something with intention and meaning, whether it is James Curico weaving “AI” elements into complex mixed-media artworks or Damien Walter using “AI” illustrations just to liven up a videoessay so it’s not just him being a talking head.
 Curico says: